Pixel-Master/File-Find/README.md

 If you found an unwanted behavior which you would classify as a bug.
 Make sure you can reliably reproduce the bug.

-It is advised to use the Bug report template, this includes
+It is advised to use the Bug report template.

-Include:
+In your bug report include the following:

 * If you think it would be helpful (it is in most cases) the log, access it by quitting the app and:
   * _On macOS_: Open Terminal.app and paste `/Applications/File\ Find.app/Contents/MacOS/File-Find` into it, copy and paste the output into your bug report.
 Make sure that the log **does not include confidential information** such as your username.
   * _On Windows_: Open cmd or Terminal and paste `C:\path\to\File-Find.exe > output.txt 2>&1` and run reproduce the bug.
 The log will be stored in output.txt on your user directory. copy and paste the output into your bug report.
 Make sure that the log **does not include confidential information** such as your username.